 "Avoid sand beaches and you will have a great time!"

 Pino arrived at the entrance to Taiohae bay.
-I sat on the bow with Iggy's deflated corpse, I pumped life back into it, while it, seemed to draw the very life out of me.
-I was sweating, a constant stream sliding down my back.
-We had no dinghy pump, no, we broke ours ages ago.
+I sat on the bow with Iggy's deflated corpse, I pumped life back into it, while it, seemed to draw the life out of me.
+I was sweating, a constant stream oozing down my back.
+We had no dinghy pump.
+We broke it ages ago.
 All we had was a jury-rigged contraption using a bike pump, a bike tube and the hose from the old pump.
 It worked, but it took twice as long to put air into anything.

 A super yatch was anchored in the mouth of the bay, its name was 'Ethereal'.